middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/student-status.md

 #### **2. Course Warnings**

-Faculty members may send out course warnings to students thought to be in danger of receiving grades of "D" or "F."  The Student Life Dean will normally monitor grades around the middle of the term and may contact parents or guardians of students who appear to be having academic difficulties, including receiving one or more course warning.
+Faculty members may send out course warnings to students thought to be in danger of receiving grades of "D" or "F."  The Class Dean will normally monitor grades around the middle of the term and may contact parents or guardians of students who appear to be having academic difficulties, including receiving one or more course warning.

 #### **3. Probation**